Joz84/data-setup/README.md

 Before we start, it is important you meet the following prerequisites to ensure the smooth running of the setup.
 Take your time to read through everything and do not hesitate to ask for help if you feel stuck.
 Ready?
 Let's go :sunglasses:

-If you already applied all the instructions that we sent you by email, please go directly to the [Virtualization](#Virtualization).

 ### Latest version of Windows